opensearch-project/documentation-website/_upgrade-to/snapshot-migrate.md

 Elasticsearch OSS version | Snapshot migration path :--- | :---
-5.x | Upgrade to 5.6, upgrade to 6.8, reindex all 5.x indexes, make snapshot and restore in OpenSearch 1.x.
+5.x | Upgrade to 5.6, then upgrade to 6.8.
+Reindex all 5.x indexes, make a snapshot, and restore in OpenSearch 1.x.
 6.x | Make a snapshot and restore in OpenSearch 1.x 7.x | Make a snapshot and restore in OpenSearch 1.x or OpenSearch 2.x